Generic Name: phenylephrine and ketorolac

 Premature closure of the ductus arteriosus in the fetus has occurred with third trimester use of oral and injectable NSAIDs.
-Detectable ketorolac plasma concentrations are available following ocular Omidria administration [ see Clinical Pharmacology ( 12.3) ].
+Ketorolac plasma concentrations are detectable following ocular Omidria administration [see Clinical Pharmacology (12.3)].
 The use of Omidria during late pregnancy should be avoided.

 No overall differences in safety or effectiveness have been observed between elderly and adult patients.